 for some distance $d$.
 One of the interests of the Bakry-Émery theory is precisely the possibility to define a metric from a Markov dynamics.
 However, in the case of the Langevin diffusion, $\R^{2d}$ is already endowed with the Euclidean metric (and the usual gradient), and it is for the latter that Wasserstein contractions are obtained in \cite{BolleyGuillinMalrieu,Chatterji1,Dalalyan}.

-In \cite{Baudoin}, Baudoin was the first to adapt the Bakry-Émery theory to the process \eqref{eq:Langevin_cinetique}, with a sub-Riemannian geometry-oriented viewpoint.
-A keypoisnt is to add to the carré du champ $\Gamma$ a ``vertical carré du champ" $\Gamma^Z$ that complement $\Gamma$ in the sense that $\Gamma+\Gamma^Z$ is equivalent to the square of the complete gradient $|\na f|^2$.
+\nvv{While previous works concerning the hypocoercive convergence of degenerate diffusion (in particular the work of Villani \cite{Villani2009}) were concerned with integrated quantities (entropy, $L^2$ norms\dots),} in \cite{Baudoin}, Baudoin was the first to adapt the Bakry-Émery theory \nvv{based on local semigroup interpolations} to the process \eqref{eq:Langevin_cinetique}, with a sub-Riemannian geometry-oriented viewpoint.
+A \nvv{key-point} is to add to the carré du champ $\Gamma$ a ``vertical carré du champ" $\Gamma^Z$ that complement\nvv{s} $\Gamma$ in the sense that $\Gamma+\Gamma^Z$ is equivalent to the square of the complete gradient $|\na f|^2$.
 This makes possible the adaptation of many classical arguments of semigroup interpolation in this new framework.
 Nevertheless, is it really necessary to keep $\Gamma$ and to complete it?
 Why not, instead, working with a gradient that has nothing to do with the carr\'e du champ ?